 What To Do When Your Goat is Dehydrated

 A mildly dehydrated goat should be encouraged to take regular small drinks from a fresh supply of clean, cold water.

-Goats that are more severely dehydrated should be given water to drink that contains electrolytes.
-Electrolytes promote the rapid absorption of nutrients and energy and help to restore the fluid balance in goats.
+Goats that are more severely dehydrated should be given water with electrolytes.
+Electrolytes promote the rapid absorption of nutrients and energy and help restore goats’ fluid balance.
 One of the best, most popular, and highly-rated electrolyte products for goats on the market is made by Manna Pro (on Amazon).

 Animals that are so severely dehydrated they cannot drink should receive intravenous fluid treatment by a vet as soon as possible.

 Preventing Heat Stress In Goats During Summer Months